MPCA estimates greenhouse gas emissions for Winona Co. dairy farm expansion

 The MPCA expects to make a determination on the environmental review and permit later this spring.

 Public comment on the proposed expansion is open through Feb.
 20 until 4:30 p.m.
-The agency has scheduled a public informational meeting for 6:30 p.m.
-Feb.
+The agency has scheduled a public informational meeting for 6:30 p.m. on Feb.
 4 at the Lewiston Community Center.
-The report is available on the MPCA website, www.pca.state.mn.us.
+The report is available on the MPCA website.